 As its name indicates these types of screwdrivers are used for tightening or loosening different types of screws.
 These are available in small as well as larger sizes.

 Flathead screwdrivers have a handle of wood or plastic fixed to them.
 According to needs, there are light-duty screwdrivers or heavy-duty screwdrivers.
 They have a flat tip.

-Tip of these types of screwdrivers is different from that of others.
+The tip of these types of screwdrivers is different from that of others.
 This tip is pointed and is made after cutting four flutes.
-Philips screwdrivers are used where the screw have T cross-shaped groove at their heads.
-These screws are available in varying number measurements.
+Philips screwdrivers are used where the screw has T cross-shaped groove at their heads.
+These screws are available in varying numbers measurements.